 7.6.2 Minimum requirement for BS type 1-C

-The MDR performance shall be [1%] of the reference measurement channel, with a wanted signal at the assigned channel frequency and two interfering signals coupled to the BS type 1-C antenna connector, with the conditions specified in tables 7.7.2-1 and 7.7.2-2 for narrowband intermodulation performance.
-The reference measurement channel for the wanted signal is identified in tables 7.2.2-1, 7.2.2-2 and 7.2.2-3 for each BS channel bandwidth and further specified in annex A.1.
+The BLER performance shall be 10% of the reference measurement channel as specified in annex A.1, with a wanted signal at the assigned channel frequency and two interfering signals coupled to the BS type 1-C antenna connector, with the conditions specified in tables 7.6.2-1 for narrowband intermodulation performance.
+The reference measurement channel for the wanted signal is identified in tables 7.2.2-1 for each BS channel bandwidth and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex D.

 The receiver intermodulation requirement is applicable outside the Base Station RF Bandwidth or Radio Bandwidth edges.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.

-For a BS operating in non-contiguous spectrum within any operating band, the narrowband intermodulation requirement shall apply in addition inside any sub-block gap in case the sub-block gap is at least as wide as the channel bandwidth of the NR interfering signal in table 7.6.2-2 or 7.6.2-4.
-The interfering signal offset is defined relative to the sub-block edges inside the sub-block gap.

 Table 7.6.2-1: Narrowband intermodulation performance requirement for A-IoT Medium Range BS